Nitchbit/Remote-Machine-Monitor/README.md

 SystemMonitor allows you to monitor several system's metrics.
 It's compatible with cluster of Docker's containers running on linux and with systems debian-based.

-This tool is based on a client-server architecture, in which the client is the system to be monitored and by the server side you can monitor the clients, through metrics and graphs.
+This tool is based on a client-server architecture, in which the server monitors the clients through metrics and graphs.

 ![Architecture](projectImage.jpg)